 All competitors are required to submit a process paper that includes a description of how you chose your topic, how you conducted your research, how you created your project, and how your project relates to the theme.
 A list of references that have contributed to your entry is also required.
-Please list them in our provided form (Written Material).
-When you confirm your participation on the website, you have to upload Written Material for the judges to review in advance.

-Materials > 2016GNHD: Written Materials (print)
+Materials > 2017GNHD: Written Materials (print)